NataliiaBohdan/checklist-css/README.md

-Simple checklist using ccs selectors
+Simple checklist using css selectors